ENCCS/julia-for-hpda/content/data-science.rst

    Pkg.add("Flux")

-.. type-along:: Training a deep neural network to classify penguins
+.. todo:: Training a deep neural network to classify penguins

    To train a model we need four things: